1. The impulse to buy/adopt approach

 10. Failing to understand the importance of spaying or neutering your new pet

 Ask any animal shelter, humane group, or veterinarian and they will tell you that the most important way to show your new pet you care about them is to have them spayed or neutered as soon as they are old enough.
 Contrary to unfounded arguments such as the pet will get fat or it is cruel not to let them reproduce, having your pet fixed is the best way to ensure a long and healthy life.

 Unaltered animals have a much higher risk of ovarian or testicular cancers, tend to roam and get into fights and vocalize and spray urine everywhere and anywhere.
 Honor your new pet by becoming part of the solution rather than problem.
 If you adopted from a shelter or humane group, your pet may have already been altered or your adoption agreement may require that the pet be fixed as soon as age appropriate.
 If you purchased your pet or acquired them through other means, speak to your vet about having the procedure done or call your local humane group to see about low-cost or free spay/neuter programs in your neighborhood.

-Southern Paws & Tails is South Carolina’s quarterly magazine for pet lovers.
+Guest post by Pauline Dain of The Humane Society of McCormick County, SC.
+This article originally appeared in Southern Paws & Tails Magazine, South Carolina’s quarterly magazine for pet lovers.
 It encourages responsible pet care and promotes the rescue and adoption of shelter pets.
 They offer up-to-date, valuable information about the health and well-being of dogs and cats from reliable sources, reputable organizations, and animal specialists.